Package version: TourviaApp 7.32.0 | July 2026

 Clustering

-When many markers are close together, RouteForce groups them into clusters.
-A cluster displays the number of records it contains.
+When many markers are close together, Tourvia groups them into clusters.
+A cluster displays the number of map positions it contains.
 Click a cluster to zoom in and reveal individual markers.

 - The clustering radius is set to 60 pixels by default (configurable by your admin).